elizabrock/software-development-curriculum/nss/course-schedule.md

 The class will consist of 4 units over 12 weeks.

+Typically the schedule is:

-Instructional time from 9AM to 12PM, daily.
+* Instructional time from 9AM to 12PM, daily.

-Lab time from 1PM to 4PM, daily.
+* Lab time from 1PM to 4PM, daily.

 Each day generally starts with standup and then continues with lecture topics with discussion time and breaks.